leapfrogtechnology/sync-db/README.md

     $ yarn add @leapfrogtechnology/sync-db

+**Global Installation**

+    $ yarn global add @leapfrogtechnology/sync-db

-Install node database driver(s) of the database(s) that are to be synced in your project, for example this is how you would install the mssql driver:
+Install node database driver(s) of the database(s) that are to be synced, for example this is how you would install the mssql driver:

     $ yarn add mssql

-### Global

-    $ yarn global add @leapfrogtechnology/sync-db

-Install node database driver(s) of the database(s) that are to be synced globally, for example this is how you would install the mssql driver:

-    $ yarn global add mssql
+**Note: If sync-db is installed globally, install database driver(s) globally too.**

 ## Configure Database Connections